Flood

 FPS Environmental surveyor on site

-A site survey also allows us to recommend targeted, client-specific solutions for precise locations around a property.
-Using intelligent iPad based tools like magicplan, every observation and photograph is recorded, mapped, and embedded directly into our reports.
-This not only magnifies the usefulness of the report but also aids our consultant in recalling a property at a level that would otherwise be impossible.
+A site survey also allows us to recommend targeted, property-specific solutions for precise locations around a building.
+Using our survey software, every observation and photograph is recorded, mapped and embedded directly into the report.
+This not only adds depth to the document, but also supports the consultant in recalling the property in detail when subsequent advice or follow-up work is required.

 Magic Map Flood Report

-A sound understanding of the property layout and composition of the area that better allows our consultants to later explore and consider larger strategic measures that may otherwise have been missed.
+A sound understanding of the property layout and the surrounding area also enables our consultants to identify and consider larger strategic measures that might otherwise be missed at the desktop stage.

-When we suggest flood management solutions, the report clearly sets out, the exact location and characteristics of the measure, its approximate cost, and its relative importance in managing risk.
-This level of clarity provides clients with both confidence and reassurance; they know exactly what they are investing in, why it matters, and how it fits into an overall resilience strategy.
+When a flood management measure is recommended, the report sets out the exact location and characteristics of the measure, its approximate cost, and its relative importance within the overall risk management strategy.
+That clarity allows clients to understand exactly what they are investing in, why it matters, and how it fits into a coherent resilience strategy.

 Share Article